There

 it refers to itself many times as a reminder,

-implying it is teaching us universal truths already present within us
+implying it is teaching us universal truths already present

 and